FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiPID.md

 - Set `enableContinuousInput(-180, 180)` Rather then using the max and min input range as constraints, it considers them to be the same point and automatically calculates the shortest route to the setpoint.

 - Reset the gyro angles each time we start the program.
 This is done in the Drivetrain constructor where is calls its own `resetGyro()` method.

+## Motion Control PID Lab
+There are two tasks for this lab:

+- Create a profiled command called *TurnToAngleProfiled* to turn the robot to a specified angle.
+This profiled command should make smooth turns as opposed to the *TurnToAnglePID* command where the turns are very abrupt.

+- Use the *TurnToAngleProfiled* command to make the robot drive in a square.
+This task will require the use of a Group Command.

+### TurnToAngleProfiled Command
+This is very similar to the *DriveDistanceProfiled* command in that it uses a *TrapezoidProfile* to make the turn.
+Be aware of the maximum turn rate and acceleration used with TrapezoidProfile constraint, which must be specified in degrees.
+For the Romi, values of 360 for turn rate and 250 for acceleration seem to work.

+### AutonomousDriveSquare Command

 ## References